htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 Figure 1.
 TES designs can induce tight two-way T-D linkages.

 TES designs are hybrid economic-control mechanisms that permit a balancing of power demands and supplies across an entire electrical infrastructure via value-based transactions.
 Interest in TES designs has been growing rapidly in response to technological developments, such as smart metering and intelligent devices, that facilitate the participation of retail customers in power system transactions through two-way communication channels.
-Figure 1 shows that TES implementations within ITD systems can induce tight two-way linkages between transmission and distribution level operations through market processes, two-way data and signal flows, and two-way power flows.
+Figure 1 shows how TES implementations within ITD systems can induce tight two-way linkages between transmission and distribution level operations through market processes, two-way data and signal flows, and two-way power flows.
 The dynamics of ITD systems operating under TES designs thus tend to be extremely complex.
 The difficulties facing ITD TES designers can be summarized in the form of five critical challenges, as follows: